 - Your performance reviews do not match up with your work ethic.
 If a new company owner decides to clean the house of the older, more costly workers they may give you a very poor review.
 They may be hoping you eventually decide to quit.
 If you suddenly become a bad employee in the eyes of a new supervisor, you may want to get advice from a legal professional.

-Do not hesitate to reach out to a lawyer, like a discrimination litigation lawyer from Eric Siegel Law, for assistance.
+Do not hesitate to reach out to a lawyer, like a employment discrimination lawyer Washington DC from Eric Siegel Law, for assistance.
 Do not let the age discrimination continue.
 Let an attorney help you protect your rights.